Hire Chinese Employees in China

 But there are some solutions to it if you can’t wait until May.
-Here at New Horizons we used to deal with this kind of situations on a regular basis and can offer you the most suitable solutions for every particular case.
+Here at New Horizons we used to deal with this kind of situation on a regular basis and can offer you the most suitable solutions for every particular case.

-Traditional Package of a Chinese Candidate Will Include:
+Traditional Package of a Chinese Candidate Will Include

 Bonuses can be fixed, guaranteed, and variable, depending on the company and/or personal performance.
 It should be clear to the candidate when he will be considering your offer.
-Additional benefits are always a good additional value to a job offer.
+Additional benefits are always a good added value to a job offer.

 Annual Leave Entitlement for Chinese Employees in China

-Statutory Annual Leave + Additional Annual Leave.
+Statutory Annual Leave + Additional Annual Leave